panxchen/panxchen.github.io/_pages/research.md

 ---

 ## Publication
+* "Industrialization and Pollution: The Long-Term Impact of Early-Life Exposure on Human Capital Formation."
+January 2025,
+    <em>Journal of Public Economics</em>.
+    <a href="../files/IndustrialPollution_Manuscript.pdf">Manuscript</a>
  <!--<div>
   <p style="margin-bottom: 0;">
     "Industrialization and Pollution: The Long-Term Impact of Early-Life Exposure on Human Capital Formation."
 January 2025,